garbados/A-Dragon-Appears/README.markdown

 README
 ======
-A Dragon Appears (ADA) is an open-source roleplaying game.
+A Dragon Appears (ADA) is an open-source roleplaying game, published under GPLv3 (see `LICENSE.markdown` for more info).
 It is built for modularity, accessibility, and portability, so that it can tell any story, or involve any player, with as little work as possible.
 That said, ADA recognizes an important harsh reality: Rules restrict.
 Thus, no single game could tell every story.
 Each ADA module has a gameplay goal in mind, to which it aspires, whether that be realistic combat, sophisticated court drama, involved character development, or anything else a designer can conceive of.

 ADA games are built of modules.
 Games will declare them at the outset like this: